SS Adderstone: War Bamboo

 H&W built her original engines, which were two steam turbines mounted side by side, either side of the centre-line of the ship.
 They drove her single screw via reduction gearing.
+Their combined power was rated at 590 NHP, and gave her a speed of 11+1/2 kn.

 Boswell

 Lamport and Holt was a shipping company that traded between Liverpool and the east coast of South America.
 In the First World War L&H lost 11 ships to enemy action, so in 1919 and 1920 it bought, or took over the management of, 14 newly built ships to replace them.
 12 of these were War Standards, nine were Type B, and L&H gave each ship a new name.
 L&H bought Type B ships that various British, Irish and Japanese shipyards had built.
 It renamed each one after a notable person whose surname begins with B: Biela, Bernini, Bronte, Browning, Bruyere, Balfe, Bonheur, Balzac and Boswell.

 L&H bought War Bamboo after she was launched and before she was completed.
 It renamed her Boswell, after James Boswell (1740–95).
 H&W completed the ship and delivered her to L&H on 19 November 1920.
 L&H registered her in Liverpool.
 Her UK official number was 143686 and her code letters were KHDF.
-From the beginning of her career, she was equipped for wireless telegraphy.
+From the beginning of her career, she was equipped with wireless telegraphy.
 From 1930 she had the four-letter call sign GCTV.

 The Great Depression that started in 1929 caused a slump in World shipping.
 L&H laid up much of its fleet, and by 1935 it sold half of the ships it had owned in 1930.
 It retained most of its Type Bs, but in 1934 it sold Boswell to a subsidiary of White's Marine Engineering Company on Tyneside.